 It is a suitable floor option in a variety of industrial and commercial spaces such as warehouses, manufacturing, retail, animal care, and food service.

 Although this process is commonly referred to as “polished concrete,” there is a slight difference between “grind and seal” and “grind and polish.”

 Grind and polish is hardened with a densifier and refined to a much higher level to create a shine.

 This densifier then reacts to the cement to harden the top layers.
 It’s then sealed with a polish guard sealer to avoid any water, bacteria, or stains.
 Grind and polish systems tend to be more expensive but slightly more durable.

 Benefits Of Grind And Seal Concrete

-One of the key benefits over other concrete processes is that this type of grinding works with any granite exposure.
+One of the key benefits of floor resurfacing over other concrete processes is that this type of grinding works with any granite exposure.
 The exposure level is the amount of the concrete’s rocks and stones that are exposed.

 There are three different types of exposure involved with grind and seal concrete: zero exposure, partial exposure, and full exposure.

 Zero exposure takes off only the top layer for coating.
 This is what you might see in a warehouse or garage.
 Partial exposure takes off a deeper layer from the surface of the concrete, making it consistently flat and polished.
 Full exposure grinds away several layers so a maximum number of stones are exposed.

 A grind and seal concrete floor system make the concrete resistant to high abrasion and wear and tear.
 You can also add a beading or grit to enhance slip resistance.